 Prof. Dr. Florian Kraus, University of Marburg (Treasurer)

 The fluorine chemistry Working Group of the German Chemical Society awards the "Publication Award Fluorine Chemistry" every two years.
-The prize is presented at a symposium.
+The prize is awarded at a specialist conference.

 Publication Award Fluorine Chemistry